Unfun: Background

-Upon transferring to the Crossroads School in Santa Monica, California at age 16, Adam Pfahler met Blake Schwarzenbach.
-The pair, plus a mutual friend, formed the band Red Harvest in their first year, eventually breaking up prior to graduation.
-Following this, Pfahler attended University of Santa Monica, while Schwarzenbach went to University of California, Santa Cruz; Chris Bauermeister, meanwhile, enrolled in New York University (NYU).
+Upon transferring to the Crossroads School in Santa Monica, California, at age 16, Adam Pfahler met Blake Schwarzenbach.
+The pair bonded over a shared interest in Los Angeles, California-based punk music and SST Records bands.
+The two of them, plus mutual friend Rich, formed the band Red Harvest in their first year of attendance.
+Pfahler and Schwarzenbach both left the band after graduating from Crossroads in 1985.
+Following this, Pfahler attended the University of Santa Monica, while Schwarzenbach went to the University of California, Santa Cruz; Chris Bauermeister, meanwhile, enrolled in New York University (NYU).
 Bauermeister joined Butcher Clyde after learning they were looking for a bassist, though they broke up during his second year.
 Shortly after this, Bauermeister opted to form his own band.
-In late 1986, Pfahler and Schwarzenbach moved to New York to attend NYU, where they learned that Bauermeister was looking for band members.
+In late 1986, Pfahler and Schwarzenbach moved to New York to attend NYU, sharing a dorm near Washington Square Park.
+The pair saw a flyer in the cafeteria of NYU, and after calling the number, they met up with Bauermeister, who the two had seen around the college.
 The trio played their first rehearsal together in November 1986 at Giant Studios, which was close to their NYU dorms.

-They initially went by the name Thumb, before changing it to Terminal Island.
+The band went by the name Thumb before changing it to Terminal Island.
 For their first year, they unsuccessfully auditioned lead singers.
-Shortly afterwards, Pfahler transferred to University of California, Los Angeles (UCLA); instead of looking for a new drummer, the band continued to meet up and writing songs when breaks in their education allowed.
+Shortly afterwards, Pfahler transferred to the University of California, Los Angeles (UCLA); instead of looking for a new drummer, the band continued to meet up and write songs when breaks in their education allowed.
 In early 1987, they recorded an instrumental five-track demo tape.
 While at UCLA, Pfahler drafted in Jon Liu as their singer.
 Liu was formerly the frontman for Magnolia Thunderpussy, who had previously played a show with Red Harvest.
 From mid-1988, Bauermeister and Schwarzenbach decided to take a gap year to focus on the band, moving to Los Angeles in the process.
 During this time, they were going by the name Rise, and by October 1988, they had recorded seven tracks at a studio in Santa Monica.
 Liu sung vocals on almost every song, bar "Shield Your Eyes", which Schwarzenbach sung on.
 The following month, after laying down new vocals for "Shield Your Eyes", Bauermeister and Pfahler decided that Schwarzenbach should be their new frontman and let Liu go.